Learning to Discover Iterative Spectral Algorithms

 \subsection{Learning Objective}

 We propose a general learning objective for discovering different NLA algorithms with \textsc{AutoSpec}.
-For each NLA task, we adopt the metric $r$ representing convergence rate of the iteration, and we evaluate the ratio between the learned algorithm and commonly used baseline methods on a log scale.
+For each NLA task, we adopt the metric $r$ representing convergence rate of the iteration, and we evaluate the ratio between the learned algorithm and commonly used (spectrum-agnostic) baseline methods on a log scale.
 We denote our learning objective as \objective:

 We choose the ratio in logarithmic scale to alleviate bias towards certain spectral profiles when performing training/evaluation on a large, diverse set of matrices, enforcing desired preconditioning behaviors uniformly on all $\mathbf{X}$ in the dataset.
 Details on the metric $r$ and baseline methods for different NLA tasks are provided in Appendix~\ref{appendix:task_objectives}.